Permutation Decision Trees: Proposed Method

+The above definition is purposefully generic in its use of the term \emph{irregularity} and one could use several specific measures of \emph{irregularity}.
+We suggest a specific measure, namely `Effort-To-Compress' or ETC for measuring the extent of irregularity in the input sequence $S$ and thus inturn serving as a measure of structual impurity.ETC algorithm is defined in the Appendix section~\ref{sec_ETC_algorithm}.
 We will now illustrate how ETC serves as a measure of structural impurity.
 The formal definition of ETC is the effort required for the lossless compression of an object using a predefined lossless compression algorithm.
 The specific algorithm employed to compute ETC is known as Non-sequential Recursive Pair Substitution (NSRPS).
 NSRPS was initially proposed by Ebeling~\cite{ebeling1980grammars} in 1980 and has since undergone improvements~\cite{jimenez2002entropy}, ultimately proving to be an optimal choice~\cite{benedetto2006non}.
 Notably, NSRPS has been extensively utilized to estimate the entropy of written English~\cite{grassberger2002data}.
-The algorithm is briefly discussed below: Let's consider the sequence $S = 00011$ to demonstrate the iterative steps of the algorithm.
-In each iteration, we identify the pair of symbols with the highest frequency and replace all non-overlapping instances of that pair with a new symbol.
-In the case of sequence $S$, the pair with the maximum occurrence is $00$.
-We substitute all occurrences of $00$ with a new symbol, let's say $2$, resulting in the transformed sequence $2011$.
+The algorithm is briefly discussed below: Let's consider the sequence $S = 11122$ to demonstrate the iterative steps of the algorithm.
+In each iteration, we identify the pair of symbols with the highest frequency (algorithm~\ref{alg_pair_wise_max}-for finding the most frequently occurring pairs in the given sequence; algorithm~\ref{alg_first_occuring_max_pair}-from the most frequently occurring pairs, choose the pair that comes first in the given sequence; this pair is replaced by a new symbol) and replace all non-overlapping instances of that pair with a new symbol (algorithm~\ref{alg_ETC_algorithm} - replace the most frequently occurring pair by a new symbol and eventually compute the ETC value).
+In the case of sequence $S$, the pair with the maximum occurrence is $11$.
+We substitute all occurrences of $11$ with a new symbol, let's say $3$, resulting in the transformed sequence $3122$.
 We continue applying the algorithm iteratively.
-The sequence $2011$ is further modified to become $311$, where the pair $20$ is replaced by $3$.
-Then, the sequence $311$ is transformed into $41$ by replacing $31$ with $4$.
-Finally, the sequence $41$ is substituted with $5$.
+The sequence $3122$ is further modified to become $422$, where the pair $31$ is replaced by $4$.
+Then, the sequence $422$ is transformed into $52$ by replacing $42$ with $5$.
+Finally, the sequence $52$ is substituted with $6$.
 At this point, the algorithm terminates as the stopping criterion is achieved when the sequence becomes homogeneous.
-ETC, as defined in~\cite{nagaraj2013new}, is equal to the count of the number of iterations needed for the NSRPS algorithm to attain a homogeneous sequence when applied iteratively on the input sequence (as described above).
+ETC, as defined in~\cite{nagaraj2013new}, is equal to the count of the number of iterations needed for the NSRPS algorithm to attain a homogeneous sequence when applied iteratively on the input sequence (as described above -algorithm~\ref{alg_ETC_algorithm}).